Want to learn how much Canadians earn and how your income stacks up against the national average?

 Key Income Statistics for Canada

-- With year-on-year growth of 26.3% in 2021, Arts, entertainment, and recreation was the sector that reported the highest raises
+- With year-on-year growth of 5.2% in 2023, professional services, real estate, and finance and insurance services were the sectors that reported the highest raises

 - Nunavut is the highest paying province or territory in Canada with an average annual salary of $87,355 in 2021 (Statistics Canada)